 Now, think of this as putting a question into Google.
 Google searches billions of sites to find an answer for your search.
 In a similar way, your brain (and your child’s brain) searches through billions of neurons to find the best answer available at that time.
 Brains are programmed to go on a mission to answer the question.
 We can’t really stop this process from happening.

 Why Is This So Important?

 Because Each Question in Your Brain Serves to Capture Attention and Energy.

 Our minds seem to be incessantly creating questions to be answered.
-We engage in this inner dialogue, answering the inner questions and following the train of thought.
-Our energy and attention is controlled by the question!
+We engage in this inner dialogue, answering the inner questions, and following the train of thought.
+Our energy and attention are controlled by the question!

 We are constantly asking our kids questions, with little thought to how it teaches them where to focus their energy.
 What if every question you ask your child is like a seed that you plant, just waiting for the chance to grow.
 Is the seed going to produce beauty and strength, or will it produce lousy feelings and low self-esteem?

 The same is true for each of us, as parents, leaders, employees, friends, and family members.
 Each question we ask ourselves is capturing our attention and pointing us in a direction.

 What If… You Become What You Think About Most?

 It would then be critically important to take caution to ensure that we think about what we truly value the most.
 We would want to ‘plant’ only thoughts that shape a destiny we want and reflect our core values.
 Yes?

 But what determines what we think about?
 Is that another question?
 Could it be that questions direct many of our internal thoughts?
 Are we really influenced by the questions we ask ourselves?
 Do we ask questions to ourselves that often?